vsillan/game-server-programming-course/README.md

 6. Basics of server security
 7. Building scalable, stable, and fault tolerant servers; Student presentations

+## Way of working

+Read the articles from reading lists before the lectures the concepts are .

+Try to complete the assignments on the same week they are presented.
+The final deadline is two weeks from the week they are presented to make it possible to ask questions about the assignments during the lectures. _No assignments are accepted after the final deadline._

+The project assignment will be presented on week 2 and it's recommended to start working on it as soon as possible after that.

 ## Tools used in the course

 - VSCode: https://code.visualstudio.com/download
 - .Net core SDK: https://www.microsoft.com/net/download
 - Omnisharp plugin for VSCode: https://github.com/OmniSharp/omnisharp-vscode (you can download this inside VSCode from the extensions tab!)
 - MongoDb: https://www.mongodb.com/download-center?jmp=nav#community

+If you are running Windows and your VSCode uses ``powershell`` in the terminal, I recommend that you change it to ``CMD``.

 ## Grading